civicrm/civicrm-core/ext/iatspayments/README.md

   * 16.00 REJ: 2;
   * Other Amount REJ: 15

 9. After completing a TEST payment -> check the Contributions -> Dashboard.
 Credit Card Transactions are authorized (=Completed) right away.
-ACH/EFT + UK direct Debit will be (=Pending).
+ACH/EFT will be (=Pending).

 10. Visit https://home.iatspayments.com -> and click the Client Login button (top right)
   * Login with TEST88 and TEST88
   * hit Reports -> Journal - Credit Card Transactions -> Get Journal -> if it has been a busy day there will be lots of transactions here - so hit display all and scroll down to see the transaction you just processed via CiviCRM.
   * hit Reports -> Journal - ACHEFT Transactions -> List Batches (the test transaction will be here until it is sent to the bank for processing - after that - and depending on the Result - it will appear in either the ACHEFT Approval or the ACHEFT Reject journal.

-11. For iATS Payments UK Direct Debit -> visit: https://www.uk.iatspayments.com
-  * Login with UDDD88 and DDTESTUK
-  * hit Virtual Terminal -> Customer Database -> Search by Name -> hit Edit icon (on the left) -> to see all details, including the Reference Number (which should match up with what you saw on your Thank you screen in CiviCRM).
-  * NOTE: Each charity needs to have a BACS accredited supplier vet their CiviCRM Direct Debit - Contribution Pages

-12. If things don't look right, you can turn on Drupal and CiviCRM logging - try another TEST transaction - and then see some detailed logging of the SOAP exchanges for more hints about where it might have gone wrong.
+11. If things don't look right, you can turn on Drupal and CiviCRM logging - try another TEST transaction - and then see some detailed logging of the SOAP exchanges for more hints about where it might have gone wrong.

-13. To test recurring contributions - try creating a recurring contribution for every day and then go back the next day and manually trigger Scheduled Job: iATS Payments Recurring Contributions
+12. To test recurring contributions - try creating a recurring contribution for every day and then go back the next day and manually trigger Scheduled Job: iATS Payments Recurring Contributions

-14. To test ACH/EFT contributions - manually run Scheduled Job: iATS Payments Verification - it will check with iATS to see if there is any word from the bank yet.
+13. To test ACH/EFT contributions - manually run Scheduled Job: iATS Payments Verification - it will check with iATS to see if there is any word from the bank yet.
 How long it takes before a yeah or neah is available depends on the day of the week and the time the transaction is submitted.
 It can take overnight (over weekend) to get a verification.

 Once you're happy all is well - then all you need to do is update the Payment Processor data - with your own iATS' Agent Code and Password.